rage/java-programming/data/part-3/4-strings.md

 ## String Comparisons And "Equals"

 <!-- Merkkijonoja ei voi vertailla yhtäsuuri kuin operaatiolla `==`.
 Merkkijonojen vertailuun käytetään erillistä `equals`-komentoa, joka liittyy aina verrattavaan merkkijonoon. -->
-Strings can't be compared with with the equals operator - `==`.
+Strings can't be compared with the equals operator - `==`.
 For strings, there exists a separate `equals`-command, which is always appended to the end of the string that we want to compare.

 <!-- ```java
 String teksti = "kurssi";